 Unfortunately this largely tourist area also claims a significant population of adults and children who are homeless, or at risk of becoming homeless.
 They include adults, many with children; teenagers, some with children; and a growing elderly population.
 Cape May County makes Warming Shelters available only during Code Blue (32 degrees regardless of precipitation).

 Cape Hope consists of a Board of Directors and volunteers who assist us in all that we do.
-We conduct community meetings once a month to which the public is invited to learn, offer input and assistance to Cape Hope.
+We conduct community meetings quarterly, to which the public is invited to learn, offer input and assistance to Cape Hope.
 No one associated with Cape Hope receives any compensation.
 Because of this, Cape Hope has minimal administrative expenses.

 While Cape Hope remains committed to providing personal attention and immediate assistance to all who are homeless, or at risk of becoming homeless, one of our criteria is that these individuals must desire to overcome the physical, emotional and financial barriers keeping them from permanent, sustainable housing.